 The tent’s single-wall doesn’t provide commendable ventilation.
 All it has are 2 large windows and 2 top vents.
 Without a rainfly to contribute to the tent’s airflow, campers may experience annoying condensation and warm temperatures inside, especially in hotter seasons.

-Putting that aside, the Wawona 6 is still a top contender for comfort and family-friendly camping.
+Putting that aside, the Wawona 6 tent is still a top contender for comfort and family-friendly camping.
 And with a low price tag, it’s a good alternative of the Big Agnes Flying Diamond.

 Weight: 20.9 lbs